-A. If you’ve got 10 or fewer employees, $529 for the Extreme Blue II Starter Kit or $849 for the Extreme Blue II Enhanced Starter Kit.
+A. If you’ve got 10 or fewer employees, $569 for the Extreme Blue II Starter Kit or $879 for the Extreme Blue II Enhanced Starter Kit.
 (What's the difference between the systems?
 Click here to find out.)
-That’s it—plus shipping, of course, and if you're in Illinois, you'll have to pay sales tax.
+That’s it—unless you're in Illinois (like we are), where you'll have to pay sales tax.

 If you have more than 10 employees now or in the future, all you need is more iButtons—you can get 10 for $59, with discounts for larger quantities.
 Each clock can handle as many as 2,000 employees.
-The system can handle multiple clocks, too, allowing your employees to clock in or out at any clock in the system (for example, they could clock in at an Extreme Blue II at headquarters and out at an Extreme Blue II at a worksite).
+Both the Cloud-Based and On-Premise software can handle multiple clocks, too, allowing your employees to clock in or out at any clock in the system (for example, they could clock in at an Extreme Blue II at headquarters and out at an Extreme Blue II at a worksite).
 Extra clocks are available here.

 Almost all of the changes are inside the clock's case.
 The only obvious indication you have an Extreme Blue II clock is its name on the front of the clock.
 If there's a "II" there, you've got it.

 On the inside, the clock has a new Bluetooth LE chip that sends your clock-in and clock-out data to your phone about 10 times faster than the original Extreme Blue clock.